dwchiang/nginx-php-fpm/README.md

 Please kindly use Part 2 as your Dockerfile reference to build your own Dockerfile, and enjoy the fun :)

-You can also have a try to this [Workshops: Running Laravel on AWS ECS](https://github.com/dwchiang/laravel-on-aws-ecs-workshops).
+You can also give a try to this [Workshops: Running Laravel on AWS ECS](https://github.com/dwchiang/laravel-on-aws-ecs-workshops).

-Please find the `docker build` detailed parameters at the `buildlaravel` section in the `Makefile`.

 ---